Kathrin787/CCL1/README.md

 ## ✍️ **Reflection**

 ### What went well:
-- **Creative Design:** The theme and style came together seamlessly, and the sprites were fun to design.
+- **Creative Design:** It was clear to me in the first second that I wanted to do a jump and run with a panda.
+And which art style fits better than a pixel art?
-- **Core Mechanics:** The gravity-based gameplay worked better than expected and provided a unique challenge.
+- **Core Mechanics:** The gameplay was fun to adjust.
+I had the opportunity to customize it to what felt best to me.

 ### Challenges:
-- **Time Constraints:** Implementing all the features we envisioned wasn’t possible due to the limited timeframe.
+- **Time Constraints:** At the beginning I planned more features and stuff, but unfortunately I didn't have enough time because I was filling my time with troubleshooting.
-- **Bug Fixes:** Handling collisions and edge cases for gravity mechanics was tricky.
+- **Bug Fixes:** Sometimes collisions didn't work and I was searching a long time to fix them, just to find a missing letter, semicolon or something else.

 ### Lessons Learned:
-- **Prototyping Matters:** Testing early prototypes helped refine the core mechanics quickly.
+- **Prototyping Matters:** Early testing helped me with searching and finding any issues immediately.
-- **Keep it Simple:** Focusing on one unique mechanic instead of multiple features made the game more polished.
+- **Keep it Simple:** I also learned that I don't have to do everything perfectly right away, I can always change things and improve them later.